reduce-algebra/reduce-algebra/generic/emacs/REDUCE/README.txt

 I have edited boot.sl as boot.el to use upper case, replaced % with ;
 and ! with \ where necessary so that Emacs Lisp can read it.
-However, I keep lambda lower case by giving it newnam and quotenewnam properties.
+However, I keep lambda lower-case by giving LAMBDA newnam and quotenewnam properties.
 (Both are needed.)
+I do the same for NIL and T, although neither seems to be strictly necessary.

 I have defined a few additional functions that are assumed by REDUCE but not defined in Standard LISP at the end of sl.el.

 sl.el and boot.el now compile cleanly and seem to run.
 (However, to use the uncompiled boot.el file, I need to increase max-lisp-eval-depth to 2000 and max-specpdl-size to 2500 to handle module slfns.)

+Moreover, setting *COMP non-nil now causes REDUCE procedures to be compiled as they are read, which causes REDUCE syntax to input *very much* faster!

-I can now build RLISP 3.3 in the current Emacs session and run it as
+I can now build the main modules of REDUCE 3.3 in the current Emacs session and run it as follows:
-follows:

 1. Load sl.elc and boot.elc.